rmngp/apidocs/source/includes/_sources.md

 ## Sources

-Sources are the museeum where the works come from : you can also find the copyright in that part.
+Sources are the museum where the works come from : you can also find the copyright in that part.

 Examples: